Who We Are

 Nicola Davies – Staff Governor

 I have been a governor since November 2010, and I am a member of the Resources Committee.
-I teach in Year 2 for two days a week.
-I am also the Assistant Head for the Lower Phase and Deputy Head on Mondays.
+I am currently the Deputy Headteacher and Lower Phase lead.
 I am very committed to Winnersh Primary School and its place in the community.
-Being a governor is important to me to ensure there is a link between the staff and governing body, and to contribute to the strategic development of the school
+Being a governor is important to me to ensure there is a link between the staff and governing body, and to contribute to the strategic development of the school.

 Phil Bristow – Co-opted Support Staff Governor